JKC-Codes/jkc-codes.github.io/site/Markup/posts/Creating Drafts In Eleventy.md

 ### The `eleventyExcludeFromCollections` key
 The `eleventyExcludeFromCollections` front matter key does what it says &mdash; it excludes pages from [collections](https://www.11ty.dev/docs/collections/).
 Collections are sets of data from related content that can be used to create dynamic pages such as RSS feeds, site maps or blog post lists.

-`eleventyExcludeFromCollections` should be set to `true` when we don't want drafts to show in lists created from collections.
-To quote the [Eleventy docs](https://www.11ty.dev/docs/collections/#option-exclude-content-from-collections): <q cite="https://www.11ty.dev/docs/collections/#option-exclude-content-from-collections">In front matter (or further upstream in the data cascade), set the `eleventyExcludeFromCollections` option to `true` to opt out of specific pieces of content added to all collections (including `collections.all`, collections set using tags, or collections added from the Configuration API in your config file).
+`eleventyExcludeFromCollections` should be set to `true` to hide drafts from lists created from collections.
+To quote the [Eleventy collection docs](https://www.11ty.dev/docs/collections/#option-exclude-content-from-collections): <q cite="https://www.11ty.dev/docs/collections/#option-exclude-content-from-collections">In front matter (or further upstream in the data cascade), set the `eleventyExcludeFromCollections` option to `true` to opt out of specific pieces of content added to all collections (including `collections.all`, collections set using tags, or collections added from the Configuration API in your config file).
 Useful for your RSS feed, `sitemap.xml`, custom templated `.htaccess` files, et cetera.</q>

 Pages can be hidden on demand by combining `permalink` and `eleventyExcludeFromCollections` but what we really want is for them to only be hidden in live production sites so we can continue to test locally.
 Computed data lets us do that.